 Against Ohio State, the Illini led by as many as eight points in the first half and by five at halftime, but had to come back from 12 points down to claim the victory with a contested layup from Alexis Burke in the closing seconds.

-GodBold On A Heavenly RollOne of the major stories in the recent games has been the emergence of junior Adrienne GodBold
+GodBold On A Heavenly RollOne of the major stories in the recent games has been the emergence of junior Adrienne GodBold as an offensive force.

 In the last seven games, GodBold has scored 111 of her season's 211 points and has raised her season average from 5.9 points to 8.8 points per game.

 GodBold had a career-best 25 points vs. Purdue on Feb.
 5, making 7-of-10 field goals, including 5-of-6 from the three-point arc.
 Adding an 8-for-9 performance against Minnesota on Feb.
 2 and an 8-for-12 out put against No. 10 Ohio State gives GodBold a 76.6 perent field-goal percentage in her last three games.

 She has scored at least 16 points in five of the last six seven with 19 vs. Penn State, 18 points against Ohio State and Minnesota and 25 vs. Purdue.
 In one of the games in between, GodBold had nine points and 11 rebounds in the victory at Michigan State.

 GodBold's numbers in the last seven games are a 62.1 percent field-goal percentage (41-66), 53.8 percent from the three-point arc (7-13), 75.8 percent from the free-throw line (22-29), 111 points (15.8 pg), 44 rebounds (6.2 pg), 15 assists, 6 blocks, and 18 steals.